One goal is all it takes this time as the Islanders edge the Capitals and forge a first-place tie

 "The only thing I can control is go out there and work my a-- off," Vrana said.
 "Work hard, try to do what I do best, and that's my focus right now.
 I am going to go out there and, like I said before, try to help the team to get the win, and then we move on."

-Vrana skated 13:15 on Tuesday as his goalless streak reached 12 games.
+Vrana skated 13:15 on Tuesday night as his goalless streak reached 12 games.
 He last scored March 9, when he had two goals against the Devils in a 5-4 overtime win.